valhalla/valhalla-docs/add-routing-to-a-map.md

 5. Save your edits and refresh the browser.
 You should see a map, the route line, and updated icons and summary text in the narration box.
 The maneuver instructions are simpler and more concise.

   ![Valhalla map showing route and directions](images/route-map-valhalla.png)
+	<p class='caption'>This map shows the default Valhalla routing engine with simplified narration and driving instructions.</p>

 The `<body>` section should look something like this, but with your own API key for the `router`:
 ```html